lightbend/fdp-sample-applications/README.md

 * `release` - Part of the Lightbend CI toolchain.
 * `source/core` - The SBT project root, with the build files, source code, etc.
 * `test` - Other, non-unit tests.
 * `build.sh` and `Jenkinsfile` - Used for Lightbend's CI system.
-While you can use the `build.sh` script yourself, note that in most cases it builds Docker images _and uploads them to Docker Hub_.
-Hence, you'll need to change the `.../build.sbt` file in each app to point to your Docker Hub account or other compatible repository.
-The app READMEs provide more details.
+This is the easiest way to build individual apps, which drive the appropriate SBT tasks.
+Note that each takes an argument `--push-docker-images`, which will push any Docker images to Docker Hub!
+Hence, you'll need to change the `.../build.sbt` file in each app to point to your Docker Hub account or other compatible repository, if you use this option.
+The app READMEs provide more specific details.
 * `README.md` - Details about building and running this app.

 In a few cases, when the app contains several services (e.g., `akka-kafka-streams-model-server`), each service has its own directory instead of being nested under `source/core`.
 These projects will also have `build.sbt` and `project/` SBT files in the root directory, whereas they are under `source/core` for the other apps.
+In all cases, the corresponding `build.sh` knows what to do...

 ## Installing the Prerequisites